How Does Extreme Weight Loss Feel?

 My workouts when covid hit were bodyweight strength, yoga, and a lot of walking.
 And that was it.

 If you have a specific goal you might need to train in a specific way.
-If you want to look like a bodybuilder for example, you might need to train like one.
+For example, if you want to look like a bodybuilder you might need to train like one.
 If you want to get better at running, you will need to put some mileage in.

 But if you just want to move and feel healthy and feel active then just find a physical activity, you enjoy and focus on that.